justintadlock/widgets-reloaded/readme.txt

 ### Donations

 Yes, I do accept donations.
-If you want to buy me a beer or whatever, you can do so from my [donations page](https://themehybrid.com/donate).
+If you want to donate, you can do so from my [donations page](https://themehybrid.com/donate) or grab me something from my [Amazon Wish List](http://a.co/flUb0ns).

 I appreciate all donations, no matter the size.
 Further development of this plugin is not contingent on donations, but they are always a nice incentive.

 == Installation ==